Eastern North Carolina-Style Pulled-Pork Sandwich With BBQ Sauce

 - Generously season it all over with salt and pepper.

-- Optional: Put the pork in some kind of grill-safe container, fat-side up.
+- Optional: Put the pork fat-side-up in some kind of grill-safe container.
 This is to catch the drippings so they don't cause flare-ups or end up all over the bottom of the grill.
-I used a cast-iron skillet, but you can use a disposable aluminium casserole tray or a cast-iron pan, or else you can just throw the meat on the grates.
+I used a cast-iron skillet, but you can use a disposable aluminum casserole tray or a cast-iron pan.
+If not, just throw the meat on the grates.
 As long as it is not directly over the flame, it is not likely to cause flare-ups.

 - Call all of your friends and invite them over for pulled pork sandwiches.
 Take the dog for a walk.
 Clean the house.
-Make Carolina-Style Barbecue Sauce and KFC Cole Slaw.
+Make Carolina-Style Barbecue Sauce and KFC coleslaw (links to instructions above).

 - Pull the meat from the skin, fat, and bone.
 Go ahead and set aside the "chitlins" or "burnt ends."
 These are the crisp, blackened bits of fat.